-Aliza Weller & Natasha Lear, NIRB staff at Sanikiluag public meeting Photo: Li Wan

-"I believe that NIRB has done a first-class job in fulfilling its role and responsibility to the people of Nunavut and in particular to the people of the Qikiqtani Region."

-(Tom Paddon, President and CEO, Baffinland Iron Mines Corporation, in letter to NIRB, September 24, 2012)

-"The community is grateful to be better informed about the project and ready for next step of participation in the EA (Environmental Assessment) process.
+Aliza Weller & Natasha Lear, NIRB staff at Sanikiluaq public meeting Photo: Li Wan A FAITZ AND BALANCED PROCESS "I believe that NIRB has done a first-class job in fulfilling its role and responsibility to the people of Nunavut and in particular to the people of the Qikiqtani Region."
+(Tom Paddon, President and CEO, Baffinland Iron Mines Corporation, in letter to NIRB, September 24, 2012) "The community is grateful to be better informed about the project and ready for next step of participation in the EA (Environmental Assessment) process.
 Previously the public was not as informed as now regarding project development."
 (NIRB Mary River Public Scoping Meeting Summary Report, p.
-63, 2009)

-A FAITZ AND BALANCED PTZOCESS

-THE TZOLE OF THE BOATZD MEMBETZS

-The NIRB makes every effort to carry out its mandate with fairness to all partners.
+63, 2009) THE TZOLE OF THE BOATZD MEMBETZS The NIRB makes every effort to carry out its mandate with fairness to all partners.
 In making its determinations, the NIRB Board members follow clear rules and procedures to make sure everyone is treated fairly throughout the process.
 The Board must evaluate each proposal on its own merits and with respect to its own context.
 So even when a new project is similar to another, the Board must look at the new project with fresh eyes, and assess the project's impacts carefully.

-Board members obtain input about projects through a formal hearing process, similar to a justice hearing.
+The NIRB Board at Final Hearing, Mary River Project, Igloolik Photo: Amanda Hanson Board members obtain input about projects through a formal hearing process, similar to a justice hearing.
 These formal procedures are to ensure the NIRB provides a fair hearing to every party's perspective.
 The NIRB also encourages less formal input, inviting written input to the NIRB staff who then prepare packages of information that ensure all Board members have access to all comments equally.